 Dr. G. Kenneth Lloyd, our Chief Scientific Officer, has provided consulting services to BeyondSpring U.S., and prior to the formation of BeyondSpring U.S., to our subsidiary Wanchun Pharma, since December 16, 2012.
-Dr. Lloyd served as our Chief Scientific Officer through December 31, 2019, and resumed the position effective March 15, 2021, upon the resignation of Dr. Tonra.
-Based on the consulting service contracts entered into with Dr. Lloyd, as amended from time to time, the consulting service fees for his services provided during the year ended December 31, 2020 were \$245,833.
-For service as Chief Scientific Officer during 2021, Dr. Lloyd's annual consulting fee will range from 75% to 100% of a full time base salary of \$350,000, based on services provided, along with a bonus opportunity of 30% of earned base salary.
+Dr. Lloyd served as our Chief Scientific Officer through December 31, 2019, and resumed the position effective March 15, 2021.
+Based on the consulting service contracts entered into with Dr. Lloyd, as amended from time to time, the consulting service fees for his services provided during the year ended December 31, 2021 were \$323,750.
+For service as Chief Scientific Officer during 2022, Dr. Lloyd's annual consulting fee will be \$180,000, along with a bonus opportunity of 30% of earned base salary.
 As part of his consulting agreement, Dr. Lloyd is also reimbursed for the cost of health insurance for him and his wife as well as certain consulting expenses.